emnify/product-docs/docs/portal/user-settings.md

 Once you've enabled MFA, your **Account security** shows **Active** in the [**Users**](https://portal.emnify.com/organisation-settings/users) table, and you can [manage trusted devices](/how-tos/multi-factor-authentication#manage-trusted-devices).

 :::warning[important update]
-MFA will be mandatory for all emnify Portal accounts as of January 2024 to proactively safeguard our IoT ecosystem and meet regulatory security compliance.
+MFA will be mandatory for all emnify Portal accounts as of March 2024 to proactively safeguard our IoT ecosystem and meet regulatory security compliance.
 For more information and configuration instructions, see [Set up multi-factor authentication](/how-tos/multi-factor-authentication).
 :::